thoughtworksarts/twa-/README.md

 twa-dash-to-gcal
 ================
-Syncs tasks from a the twa-dash task management GSheet into specified Gcalendars, to make tasks easier to schedule and complete.
+Syncs tasks from the twa-dash task management GSheet into specified Gcalendars, to make tasks easier to schedule and complete.